🔐 Base64 Encoder/Decoder

 What is Base64 encoding and decoding?

-Base64 is a binary-to-text encoding scheme that converts binary data into an ASCII string format.
-It represents binary data in a radix-64 format, using 64 printable characters (A-Z, a-z, 0-9, +, /) to encode any binary input.
-Decoding reverses this process, converting the Base64 string back to its original binary form.
-This encoding is commonly used to transmit data over media designed to handle text, such as email attachments or embedding images in HTML/CSS.
+Base64 is a binary-to-text encoding scheme that transforms any binary data (like images, documents, or encrypted information) into a readable ASCII string format.
+It uses a set of 64 different characters (A-Z, a-z, 0-9, +, /, and = for padding) to represent the data.
+Decoding is the reverse process, converting this ASCII string back into its original binary form.
+This is essential for safely transmitting binary data over protocols that are designed to handle only text, such as email (SMTP) or embedding data in URLs, HTML, or CSS.

-Does Base64 encoding increase data size?
+Does Base64 encoding increase the data size?

 Related Tools